ryanmarsh/sample/README.md

 For further CI/CD using gitlabs Auto DevOps can streamline the process. https://docs.gitlab.com/ee/topics/autodevops/

-These two tools combined or seperate should be able to manage the yaml files no matter how numerous.
+These two tools combined or separate should be able to manage the yaml files no matter how numerous.